kepler-1.0.0beta3.exe not finding valid java install

 A work around is simply to use the installer that includes a java jre (1.5).
 This has a slight size penalty, but should not intefer with a 1.6 java sdk on the same machine.

-#3 Updated by Dan Higgins almost 12 years ago
+#3 Updated by Dan Higgins about 12 years ago

 I thought that the installer may just be having a hard time finding Java 1.6 and that this could be fixed by modifying the *.lax file that contains parameters used by InstallAnywhere.
 The path to the Java 1.6 jre that is there appears to be correct!
 The *.exe,however, still reports that it cannot find Java.
 Thus it appears that there is something built into the InstallAnywhere code that will not work with Java 1.6.

-#4 Updated by Terry Rankine almost 12 years ago
+#4 Updated by Terry Rankine about 12 years ago

 I actually have the following installed via java's installer engines (complete with reg keys etc)